slongfield/wolfwig/notes/devlog.md

 * Support windows on PPU
  * Tennis ROM
- * Tenis and Mario seem to have bad lookups for their sprites.
+ * Tennis and Mario seem to have bad lookups for their sprites.
 Relative addressing mode is probably not working?
 * Basic APU